SnowdogApps/magento2-alpaca-theme/docs/magento-setup-guide.md

     composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition <install-directory-name>
     ```
     Change `<instal-directory-name>` to name of folder in which you wish to install your Magento project.
-2. Inside project directory run
+2. Inside project directory run (adjust project-name):
     ```
     warden env-init project-name magento2
     ```